 Yoga: Caring for Body, Mind, Soul

 Book a yoga class, workshop or retreat with Mary DeTurris Poust, a certified and registered yoga teacher.
 Mary is a graduate of Jai Yoga School’s Terra Firma 200-hour Yoga Teacher Training program and a registered teacher with Yoga Alliance, RYT-200.
-She teaches a variety of yoga styles — gentle, flow, all-level, spiritually-focused and/or alignment-focused.
+She teaches a variety of yoga styles — gentle, flow, all-level, spiritually-focused and/or alignment-focused, restorative, Nidra, and chair yoga, as well as meditation.

 An author and retreat leader who has practiced and studied yoga for 30+ years, Mary honors the holistic approach that is at the heart of this ancient practice, striving to nourish body, mind and spirit through physical practice (asana) as well as breath work (pranayama) and meditation (dhyana).
 While recognizing and holding space for the roots of yoga, she is willing to work with your group, studio, or retreat center to create a yoga program that fits your audience and overall goals.